rahulbansalc6414/nodejs-null-distribution-utility/README.md

 # Node.js Null Distribution Analyzer

 This Node.js project analyzes the null distribution of columns in a specified database table.
 It exposes APIs to retrieve the null distribution in both JSON and HTML formats.
-The application is configurable through a `.env` file for database credentials, server settings, and defaults.
+The application is configurable through a `.env` file.

 ## Features

-- Fetches data from any relational database table.
 - Calculates the distribution of null values for each column.
 - Sorts columns by the number of null values in descending order.
+- Only scans a limited number of rows, configurable via `DEFAULT_LIMIT`
 - Outputs results in JSON or HTML format.
 - Fully customizable via `.env` file.